-International students must handle their personal finances carefully to ensure adequate funds for books, supplies and pocket money during the four years of their attendance at the College.
+International students must handle their personal finances carefully to ensure adequate funds for health insurance, personal necessities and pocket money during the four years of their attendance at the College.
 It is very good if international students have personal contacts with relatives or family friends in the United States in case they require assistance in some way in which Thomas Aquinas College cannot help or in case they wish to leave the campus for an extended period.

 Please see below for auxiliary information regarding some of the expenses an international student can expect to face during his four years at Thomas Aquinas College.

 Thomas Aquinas College cannot be responsible for unexpected medical expenses which may arise during the year.
 Therefore, each year an international student must purchase medical insurance which will protect him in the event of an accident or illness requiring major medical attention.
 Since the College does not have a campus-sponsored health insurance program, a student must purchase the requisite health insurance from an independent insurance agent.
-The College has brochures from several such insurance companies.
-These brochures are available upon request.
+Contact the Admissions Office for additional information about health insurance providers.

 Return Airfare Deposit

 Thomas Aquinas College fully expects students will be successful in all four years of their studies.
 If for some reason, however, they cannot complete the academic program, and in any event at the end of their four years of study, students must be able to purchase air transportation to their homeland.
 Therefore, international students must provide the College with a deposit equivalent to the cost of return airfare to their home country.
 When a student is ready to purchase return transportation, he should inform the College's Business Office and the College will disburse whatever is held in the escrow account for this purpose.